There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Egyptian and Roman Old Marbles Worth Money

-Ancient Egyptian and Roman marbles are extremely rare and valuable.
+Ancient Egyptian and Roman marbles are extremely rare and valuable items.
 Egyptian marbles can be made of several substances, such as bone or glass, while Roman marbles are made of clay.

 Aggies